3200, Abuse and Neglect Reporting

 3220 Human Trafficking

-HHSC mandates that contractors comply with state laws governing the reporting of abuse and neglect.
-Additionally, as part of the requirement that contractors comply with all applicable federal laws, contractors must comply with the federal anti-trafficking laws, including the Trafficking Victims Protection Act of 2000 (22 USC Section 7101, et seq.).
+HHSC mandates that contractors comply with state laws that govern the reporting of abuse and neglect.
+Contractors also must comply with all applicable federal laws and anti-trafficking laws.
+This includes the Trafficking Victims Protection Act of 2000, 22 USC Section 7101, et seq.

 Contractors must have a written policy on human trafficking which includes the provision of annual staff training.